newlandsvalley/elm-soundfont/README.md

 Issues
 ------

 The sample tune has a tempo of 120 bpm which is what the simple player delivers.
 However, with the audio controller, the tempo slows to something closer to 110 bpm.
-In other words, Elm's Tasks impose a significant impact on responsiveness.
+In other words, Elm's Tasks impose a significant burden on responsiveness.

 I was hamstrung under Elm 0.15 by [this issue](https://github.com/elm-lang/core/issues/240) whenever I attempted to use Native Task.asyncFunction when the function implementation itself uses asynchronous javascript methods.
 In consequence, I modeled all asynchronous interfaces as signals rather than tasks.
 This bug is now fixed in Elm 0.16, which in turn allows me to initialise connections to MIDI devices as a Task.
 However I have (so far) retained the use of signals for loading soundfonts.